askstatement/Statement/README.md

 # Statement

-A modern, AI-powered financial intelligence platform built with FastAPI, Next.js, and advanced language models.
-Statement helps users gain deep insights into their financial data through natural language processing and intelligent analysis.
+👋 Welcome to Statement

+Statement is a modern, open source financial intelligence platform powered by GPT.
+It connects directly to your financial tools and lets you explore your data through natural, conversational queries.
+Ask questions, review trends, or dive into specifics - all in plain language.

+Our goal is to give founders and developers a reliable, well-structured foundation for understanding their finances.
+This monorepo includes everything behind Statement: the financial data models, the reasoning and NLP layers, the APIs and SDKs, and the web and upcoming mobile clients.

+Learn more at askstatement.com.

 ## Features